Marine Conservation Volunteering in Spain

 Think spending your days at the beach, scuba diving, snorkeling, monitoring aquatic animals, AND making a difference through volunteering sounds too good to be true?
 Well, it’s not!
 And you can experience all of this (and so much more) while participating in the Marine Conservation Volunteering in Spain project.
 You’ll also have the opportunity to support the wetland ecosystem in the region and the wetland turtles that inhabit it.

 Located in a traditional, yet vibrant, fishing town called Denia, about an hour south of València; this project is the ultimate experience for volunteers in love with the water!
 Denia is an area of incredible biodiversity, featuring to natural parks and a marine reserve.
 Due to increased tourism in the area, conservation has become more important than ever to preserve the natural ecosystems present and the wildlife that inhabit the region.

-Volunteers participating in Marine Conservation in Spain will be tasked with a wide array of activities while participating in the marine conservation project.
+Individuals participating in the Marine Conservation Volunteering in Spain project will be tasked with a wide array of activities while participating in the marine conservation project.
 Coast & underwater cleaning, aquatic animal monitoring, flora & fauna surveys and flora restoration, and wetland ecosystem support; including removal of invasive species, turtle monitoring, and logistical operations will make up the volunteer’s days.
 You’ll get one of the most all-encompassing experiences that you can find in marine conservation volunteering in an truly beautiful location.

 Room & Board

 The Marine Conservation in Volunteering Spain project is based out of shared volunteer apartments Denia Beach.
 The apartments are self-catering, so all meals are the responsibility of the volunteer and at their expense (not included in the project fee).

 - Private room with shared bathroom (shared room available to volunteers traveling together)